quic-s/.github/profile/README.md

 #### 4. History management

 The tool should be able to manage the history of files.
 This means that the tool should be able to keep track of all the changes that have been made to a file, and should be able to revert to a previous version of the file if necessary.

+#### 5. Share File

+QUIC-S can create links to files synchronized on the server, making it easy to share files with others who are not connected to the system.

+## Documentation

+For more detail logic and implementation, please check [QUIC-S Docs](https://github.com/quic-s/quics/blob/main/docs/README.md) or each repository's README.md.

 ## Roadmap